West Road, Roman Wall and Riverside

 A steelworks opened at Newburn in the 1820s giving rise to a local nickname ‘New Sheffield’ that was used at the time.
 The present bridge across the Tyne at Newburn dates from 1892 and is perhaps the least-known bridge in the Tyneside area.
 It links Newburn to the Stella and Ryton areas across the river.
 In fact Newburn is very much on the fringe of Newcastle and Tyneside and still retains a village like appearance.

 Lemington, with its Anglo-Saxon-sounding place-name lies to the east of Newburn.
-Its most remarkable landmark is the prominent cone-shaped brick building of 1787 that is a remnant of the Lemington glassworks.
-It can be seen to the west of the Scotswood Bridge and is now home to a fireplace and stove company.
+Its most remarkable landmark is the prominent cone-shaped brick building of 1797 that is a remnant of the Lemington glassworks that were established in 1787.
+The cone can be seen to the west of the Scotswood Bridge and is now home to a fireplace and stove company.

 The Lemington Gut, which enters the Tyne here underneath the bright, white two-arched Lemington Bridge of 2001, is actually part of the former course of the Tyne.
 Here the river once formed a rather tight S-shaped bend.

 The top half of the meander that created the ‘S’ was cut through around 1880 by the Tyne Improvement Commission.
 This also deepened the river at Blaydon.
 The gut is fed by a stream that flows through the wooded Sugley Dene but the gut itself is a remnant of the old course of the River Tyne rather than the mouth of the stream.